linohh/elastigo/HACKING.md

 See core/test_test.go.
 The data set should remain the same as it pulls a known set of github archive data.

+Note, there is a CloseInt function that tests docs within 3%, there seems to be some variability in elasticsearch server? on # found?
+As successive runs of same test will return slighlty different document total counts?

 usage:

 	# one-time load of test data